FLSA Non-Exempt: Everything You Need to Know

 Supervising must be a regular part of an executive employee's job.
 Supervising nonemployees, such as temporary contract-based workers, is not considered to meet the standard for exemption.

-The requirement can be met by supervising at least full-time workers or an equal number of part-time workers.
+The requirement can be met by supervising at least two full-time workers or an equal number of part-time workers.

 Simply supervising is not enough, as the executive employee must be a manager as the main job duty.